HenrikBengtsson/port4me/README.md

 31869
 ```

-However, if port 53637 is already occupied, the next port in the pseudo-random sequence is attempted, e.g.
+However, if port 53637 is already occupied, the next port in the pseudo-random sequence is considered, e.g.

 ```sh
 {alice}$ port4me